 What is Duplex Stainless Steel?

-Duplex stainless steel has the characteristics of both austenitic stainless steel and ferritic stainless steel because it has austenite + ferrite dual-phase structure, and the content of the two phase structures is basically the same.
+Duplex stainless steel has the characteristics of both austenitic stainless steel and ferritic stainless steel because it has an austenite + ferrite dual-phase structure, and the content of the two-phase structures is the same.
 The yield strength can reach 400Mpa ~ 550MPa, which is twice that of ordinary austenitic stainless steel.
 Compared with ferritic stainless steel, duplex stainless steel has high toughness, low brittle transition temperature, and obvious improvement in intergranular corrosion resistance and welding performance.
-High conductivity, small coefficient of linear expansion, superplasticity and magnetic properties.
-Compared with austenitic stainless steel, the strength of duplex stainless steel is high, especially the yield strength is significantly improved, and the pitting corrosion resistance, stress corrosion resistance, corrosion fatigue resistance and other properties are also significantly improved.
+High conductivity, small coefficient of linear expansion, superplasticity, and magnetic properties.
+Compared with austenitic stainless steel, the strength of duplex stainless steel is high, especially the yield strength is significantly improved, and the pitting corrosion resistance, stress corrosion resistance, corrosion fatigue resistance, and other properties are also significantly improved.

 What is the classification of duplex stainless steel?

 For Cr25 type duplex stainless steel, it can be divided into ordinary type and super duplex stainless steel, among which Cr22 type and Cr25 type have been used more in recent years.
-Most of the duplex stainless steels used in my country are made in Sweden.
-The specific grades are: 3RE60 (Cr18 type), SAF2304 (Cr23 type), SAF2205 (Cr22 type), SAF2507 (Cr25 type).
+Most of the duplex stainless steel used in my country is made in Sweden.
+The specific grades are 3RE60 (Cr18 type), SAF2304 (Cr23 type), SAF2205 (Cr22 type), and SAF2507 (Cr25 type).

 2 major welding requirements for duplex stainless steel

 Strictly control hydrogen